inferno-collection/Docs/docs/resources/flares/usage/quick-start.md

 # Quick Start Guide

-This page serves as a quick start guide to Spotlight.
+This page serves as a quick start guide to IF.

 ## How do I use IFlares
 To start, type the command `/iflares`, which will open a menu.
 Within this menu, you can select which IFlare type and flash pattern.